chhantyal/5minutes/README.md

 ## Install

-So you have new servers with root access, please follow following steps.
+So you have new servers with root access, please follow these steps.

 1. Install Ansible on your local computer.
 It's really easy if you have updated `Python